zybexXL/EFUtool/README.md

 **Benchmarks**

-Scanning a group of network shares with about 60 TB in 12 million files, 500 thousand folders
+Scanning a group of network shares with about 60 TB in 12 million files, 500 thousand folders:

 Tool | Operation | Runtime | Comment
 :--- |:--- | --- |:---